christophihl/startupengineer/content/_repos/dat_sci/03_dat_acq.md

 This is just a connection so far.
 If we want to pull the data into local memory we have to chain another function called `collect()`:

 <pre><code class="r">album_tbl <- tbl(con, "Album") %>% collect()</code></pre>

+If you are familiar with SQL, you can send queries like this: `x <- dbGetQuery(con, 'SELECT * FROM artists')`.

 Once you are done with the data acquisition, disconnect from the database: